 The most renowned Blue Period paintings are a testament to Picasso's emotional depth.
 Here’s how they embody the era's key themes and stylistic innovations.

 In this seminal work, Picasso’s stylistic choices are inseparable from the work’s emotional impact.
-The elongated figure recalls El Greco, while the muted tones emphasize fragility and suffering.
+The elongated figure recalls El Greco, while the muted tones emphasise fragility and suffering.
 The contrast between the old man’s frail body and the guitar — the only object painted in warmer brown tones — suggests art as a lifeline amidst despair.

 A complex, allegorical work, La Vie presents intertwined figures whose meanings remain debated: is it about love, death, artistic creation, or all of them at once?
 The sombre palette and symbolic juxtapositions reflect Picasso’s personal grief while also engaging with universal human dilemmas.